chanturia/TAU_PHP_API_CLIENT/docs/Api/StoreApi.md

-Creates a new Coupon for a Store, for a single user id, based on included parameters of userid who initiated the creation proccess, products ids, categories ids and subcategories ids and primitives ids, optionally storeids.
-Validation must ensure userid who initiated the creation has required privileges.
+Creates a new Coupon for a Store, for a single user id, based on included parameters

 ### Example
 ```php